 Hi!
 I’m Joan!

-I’m a political theorist who specializes in feminism.
+I’m a political theorist who specializes in feminism and emerging technologies.
 I received my PhD in Political Science in 2024 from Stanford University, and I’m currently an instructor at Harvard University teaching Social Studies.

 I also enjoy mentoring, so if you’re a former student looking to get in touch with me, please reach out!.